-Caroline Murat (1782-1839), Queen of Naples; sold in 1822 to Charles Vane, 3rd Marquess of Londonderry (1778-1854) as part of one of her cabinets of paintings, while she was in exile at the castle of Frohsdorf in Austria (Les archives Murat aux Archives nationales, Paris, 1967, p.
-150, under no. 100: “Vente par la comtesse de Lipona au marquis Vane Londonderry pour le prix de 9200 livres sterling d’une collection de tableaux faisant partie du cabinet de Frohsdorf, 29 novembre 1822.
-Cote 31 AP 21 dr 371”); Christie’s sale, London, 12 July 1823, lot 12 (Thirteen Italian Pictures of the Highest class lately the property of Madame Murat, ex-queen of Naples and brought to this country by a distinguished Nobleman [certainly Lord Londonderry]), as Titian; James-Alexandre comte de Pourtalès-Gorgier (1776-1855); his posthumous sale, Paris, 27 March 1865 and following days, lot 60, as Giorgion (sic); collection Ivor Churchill Guest, 1st Viscount Wimborne, Canford Manor, Dorset; his sale, Christie’s, London, 9 March 1923, lot 4, as Paris Bordone, sold to Buttery; in 1924, Amsterdam, with the dealer Jacques Goudstikker (1897-1940); Vienna, Dr. Gustav Arens collection, confiscated and assigned to the Führermuseum, Linz, as Palma Vecchio; returned, May 1948 (MCCP inventory no. 9029) and then by descent to its last owner, who offered the painting for sale at Sotheby’s, New York, 26 January 2012, lot 21 (as Licinio).
+Caroline Murat (1782-1839), Queen of Naples; sold as part of her collection in 1822 to Charles Vane, 3rd Marquess of Londonderry (1778-1854), while she was in exile at the castle of Frohsdorf in Austria (Les archives Murat aux Archives nationales, Paris, 1967, p.
+150, under no. 100: “Vente par la comtesse de Lipona [anagram of Napoli] au marquis Vane Londonderry pour le prix de 9200 livres sterling d’une collection de tableaux faisant partie du cabinet de Frohsdorf, 29 novembre 1822.
+Cote 31 AP 21 dr 371”); Christie’s sale, London, 12 July 1823, lot 12 (Thirteen Italian Pictures of the Highest class lately the property of Madame Murat, ex-queen of Naples and brought to this country by a distinguished Nobleman [certainly Lord Londonderry]), as Titian; James-Alexandre, Comte de Pourtalès-Gorgier (1776-1855); his posthumous sale, Paris, 27 March 1865 and following days, lot 60, as Giorgione, sold for 650 Francs; collection Ivor Churchill Guest, 1st Viscount Wimborne, Canford Manor, Dorset; his sale, Christie’s, London, 9 March 1923, lot 4, as Paris Bordone, sold to Buttery; in 1924, Amsterdam, with the dealer Jacques Goudstikker (1897-1940); Vienna, Dr. Gustav Arens collection, confiscated and assigned to the Führermuseum, Linz, as Palma Vecchio1; returned, May 1948 (MCCP inventory no. 9029)2; and by descent to its last owner, who left it on loan to the Palace of the Legion of Honor in San Francisco between 1949 and 2011; on the owner’s death in 2011, the heirs offered the painting for sale at Sotheby’s, New York, 26 January 2012, lot 21 (as Licinio).

 - Jacques Goudstikker, Schilderkundig Genootschap, exh. cat., The Hague, 1924, no. 91, fig. 91 (as Palma Vecchio);